Key considerations for the use of GenAI tools in legal practice & courts

 As generative artificial intelligence (GenAI) tools increasingly support legal work, legal professionals and courts considering their adoption must ensure these tools serve as intended and do not undermine public trust and confidence.
 Join the TRI/NCSC AI Policy Consortium for Law & Courts as we discuss foundational best practices, emphasizing that the rigor of application for these practices must be proportional to the intended use and the risk level associated with that use.

-- Risk levels in legal GenAI adoption.
+- Describe risk levels in legal GenAI adoption.

-- Qualification pathways for GenAI tools.
+- Understand qualification pathways for GenAI tools.

 For more information, contact Keeley Daye.